Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The terms “cold brew” and “iced coffee” are often used interchangeably, but they're not the same thing.

 Iced coffee is simply pouring hot coffee over ice.
-You can add milk and sugar to iced coffee, but the brewing process is still identical to hot coffee.
+You can add milk and sugar to iced coffee, but the brewing process remains the same as for hot coffee.

-While you can allow your hot coffee to cool a bit before pouring over the ice, this will still produce a diluted drink.
+While you can allow your hot coffee to cool slightly before pouring it over ice, this will still result in a diluted drink.

 Storing the freshly made cold brew coffee overnight.